Entrepreneurial Mindset Tool, get ready and relevant for the future

 Entrepreneurial Mindset Growth

 Multiple studies (OECD, 2014) show significant growth in the entrepreneurial mindsets of entrepreneurship students, startups, and business owners with staff using the E-Scan as the Entrepreneurial Mindset Tool.
+Learning is at its core.

 Students grow an entrepreneurial mindset

 Entrepreneurship education is most served with a fictional student company program.
-It is the best way to learn and experience entrepreneurship.
+It is the best lesson to learn and experience entrepreneurship.
 With the right help and qualitative coaching of teachers, young people grow an entrepreneurial mentality.
 The entrepreneurial traits – see above – grew with about 27,4%.
 The entrepreneurial qualities or capabilities, which are easier to develop, grew with 31,7% on average.

 - Networking +96%